Recycling and Waste Prevention Events

 I take it Worthing and its surrounding areas don't count then?

-A Screen asked 18 days ago
+A Screen asked about 2 months ago

 Thank you for your comment.
 Due to the service changes across the county taking place at different times, the Waste Prevention Team are prioritising areas where food waste collections are next to be rolled out to residents.
 This is a rolling engagement programme and more Worthing area events are already scheduled for Spring and Summer.
 We also have many other local groups that we are visiting but as these aren't events open to any member of the public , we aren't able to list them all here.
 We have also been in Worthing and Adur areas conducting community outreach in targetted areas directly with residents at the doorstep.